The Montreux EP

 The Montreux EP is an extended play (EP) by British soul and pop band Simply Red, released in November 1992.
 It was recorded live at the Montreux Jazz Festival on 8 July 1992.
 The EP reached No. 11 on the UK Singles Chart as well as No. 4 on the Italian Singles Chart and No. 21 on the Irish Singles Chart.
-It is the only EP the group has released in their career.
+It is the first EP the group has released in their career.